Pop quiz: which fictional office team most resembles your own?

 In a nutshell, effective teamwork in the workplace is when employees come together to reach a common goal, delegating and sharing responsibilities to support each other.

-The importance of effective teamwork is well documented.
+The importance of effective team collaboration is well documented.
 Research from Gallup1 notes that teams are more engaged and productive when they’re on the same wavelength and working together.

 Effective teams bring out the best in individual workers as they’re confident that they’re supported in trying to achieve their tasks.